cloclo8/localmotionky/MORE_DATA.md

-Data resources to potentially integrate into this project or other Louisville data projects:

-_please feel free to comment or add to this page_
+Data resources to potentially integrate into this project or other Louisville data projects. _Please feel free to comment or add to this page._

 __Symbol Key__
 - @ = already integrated into this LocalMotionKY open source project